 9.3.
 The management plan shall include and implement specific measures that ensure the maintenance and/or enhancement of the applicable conservation attributes consistent with the precautionary approach.
 These measures shall be specifically included in the publicly available management plan summary.

 9.3.a.
-High Conservation Value Forests and old-growth forests that are intact,* rare, threatened, or endangered according to the World Wildlife Fund, World Resources Institute, The Nature Conservancy/American Biodiversity Institute, or Conservation International are managed to maintain the composition, structures, and functions that make them High Conservation Value Forests. *unroaded or lightly roaded, no evidence of previous logging, and of sufficient size and configuration to maintain ecological integrity
+High Conservation Value Forests and old-growth forests that are intact,* rare, threatened, or endangered according to the World Wildlife Fund, World Resources Institute, The Nature Conservancy/American Biodiversity Institute, or Conservation International are managed to maintain the composition, structures, and functions that make them High Conservation Value Forests.

 9.3.b.
 Where High Conservation Value Forests have been designated, the forest owner or manager identifies and implements strategies to maintain high conservation value attributes.
 Where deemed appropriate by the forest owner or manager, high conservation value attributes will be restored with the objective of developing High Conservation Value Forests.

 9.4.
 Annual monitoring shall be conducted to assess the effectiveness of the measures employed to maintain and enhance the applicable conservation attributes.
-The Standards Committee recommends no indicators for this criterion.

 Principle 1:Compliance with Laws and FSC Principles